 PhD in Human Environmental Sciences with Emphasis in Architectural Studies

 The University of Missouri requires a minimum of 72 semester hours beyond the baccalaureate degree for the PhD.
-Coursework from the Design Research concentration can be applied to the program of study.
 The doctoral program committee provides departmental approval of the student’s plan of study (Form D-2), a list of the courses and the credit to be earned in each of them, which will, when completed:

 - Prepare the student for research or scholarly investigation in the chosen field of study.